 |25-35 Minutes||Programming the Nucleus 7 Sound Processor for Nucleus 22 Implant Recipients|

 |35-55 Minutes||Clinical Application of Upgrade Process for 3 Different Sample Patients|

 Mary Beth O’Sullivan is an audiologist and Sr. Manager Clinical Marketing Strategy at Cochlear.
 She has worked in multiple clinical settings including large academic hospitals and small private practice, bringing 20 years of passion and experience to her current role.
 Mary Beth earned her master’s degree in audiology at Northeastern University in Boston, MA.

 Sr. Manager, Clinical Training Services

-Dave Catlett manages the Regional Clinical Training Manager (RCTM) team for Cochlear Americas.
+Dave Catlett leads the Clinical Technical Project Manager team at Cochlear Americas.
 He and his team provide clinical training and mentorship to Cochlear’s field staff and clinical-technical education and support to Cochlear’s professional partners.
 He earned his Master of Audiology degree at the University of North Carolina and his Doctor of Audiology degree through the University of Florida.
 Prior to joining Cochlear in 2005, Dave spent several years as a clinical audiologist at UNC's pediatric cochlear implant program.

 David Catlett: Financial: David Catlett is employed by Cochlear Americas.
 Non-financial: David Catlett has no relevant non-financial relationships to disclose.